-All parents are welcome to observe their child through the classroom doors during business hours.
+All parents are welcome to observe their child via the computer in the office and/or through classroom observation windows.
 We ask that parents schedule observations with Administration in advance and limit them to 20 minutes.
 Open communication between staff members and parents is essential.
 If, at any time, questions or concerns arise, we urge parents to bring these to the attention of the classroom teacher and the administrative staff.
 All parties will do their best to find appropriate resolution to the situation in the timeliest manner possible.
+We want you to know how your child is doing and want you to be comfortable.